TD Forests: Backus Woods addition

 The Backus Woods addition contains upland sand plain forest and forested swamp, both largely undisturbed and of significant value to the many rare species these habitats support.
-From Louisiana waterthrush to eastern foxsnake, and Blanding’s turtle to Jefferson salamander,
+Species such as Louisiana waterthrush to eastern foxsnake, and Blanding’s turtle to Jefferson salamander may be found here.

 As with all of NCC’s work, our goal is to conserve landscapes that allow for the integrity of whole systems to be preserved.
 This addition adds onto the 5,000 acres (2,025 hectares) already conserved by NCC in this area, as well as the 2,337 acres (945 hectares) owned by the Long Point Conservation Authority.
-Working together we are building a network of conservation lands in an area of Canada that is under intense development pressure, a major threat to the plants and animals that call this area home.
+Working together we are building a network of conservation lands in an area of Canada that is under intense development pressure, a major threat to the plants and animals that live here.

 Supporters of the project